karlolson5/FRC-Misc/gotchas.md

 ---

-## 4. No guard against the degenerate ZMP case

-`tipping.md` §5 calls out `sum_i N_iz <= 0` (free-fall, or a robot being
-launched) as an ill-defined case requiring separate handling.
-The `zeroMomentPoint` sketch divides by `sumNiz` unconditionally — worth an explicit check (`sumNiz <= epsilon` → treat as "all wheels unloaded," skip the polygon test, and fail safe) before this goes anywhere near a real robot.

----

 ## 5. Physics caveats from the source docs that are easy to lose in translation

 - **A negative compliance-model `F_j^N` isn't proof of tipping**